MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 For more information about how the Azure Bot Service handles authentication, see [User authentication within a conversation](/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0&preserve-view=true).

-In this article you learn:
+In this article you'll learn:

 - **How to create an authentication-enabled bot**.
-You use [cs-auth-sample][teams-auth-bot-cs] to handle user sign-in credentials and the generating the authentication token.
+You'll use [cs-auth-sample][teams-auth-bot-cs] to handle user sign-in credentials and the generating the authentication token.
 - **How to deploy the bot to Azure and associate it with an identity provider**.
 The provider issues a token based on user sign-in credentials.
 The bot can use the token to access resources, such as a mail service, which require authentication.
 For more information, see  [Microsoft Teams authentication flow for bots](auth-flow-bot.md).
 - **How to integrate the bot within Microsoft Teams**.
 Once the bot is integrated, you can sign in and exchange messages with it in a chat.